EternalV2/Tile-Master/README.md

 Tile Master is a custom 2D game engine built from scratch using the Pygame Library, meant for the simple and rapid development of top-down, 2D games by individuals with minimal software development experience.
 Unlike a typical game project, Tile Master was designed as a full development platform — complete with its own level editor, pixel editor, animation toolset, and game runtime engine.
 The engine is composed of a level editor, pixel editor, animation software, a built-in pathfinding AI system, camera system, audio system, particle renderer system, collision detection, sprite manager system, and a customizable user interface.
 The goal is to allow users to make fun and aesthetic games quickly, without the loss of functionality.

 ## Highlights
-- Input & Collision: Custom collision detection and input handling for player & NPC interactions.
+- Input & Collision Detection System: Custom collision detection and input handling for player & NPC interactions.
 - Particle System: Configurable particle emitters with randomized trajectories.
 - Audio System: Integrated sound and music playback.
 - Sprite/Animation Manager: Hierarchical asset management for characters (by action and direction).